ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 the ball into the air if its speed is great enough.
 This section deals strictly with the ball-cushion interaction, and in the next section I will treat the ball-slate interaction.

-Given the complexity of the ball-cushion interaction, I'm unable to talk extensively through the equations, as I have for the ball-cloth and ball-ball interactions.
+Given the complexity of the ball-cushion interaction, I'm don't understand it well enough to talk extensively through the equations, like I've tried to do in the other sections.
 Instead, I will just discuss the models I considered, and present the equations, with perhaps a sprinkle of the intuition behind them.
-So far, I have considered 3
+So far, I have considered 3 models: Mathavan _et. al_, 2010; Marlow, 1994; Han, 2005.
-models: Mathavan _et. al_, 2010; Marlow, 1994; Han, 2005.
 Let's take a look.

 ### (1) Mathavan _et. al_, 2010